JasperFx/jasper/Nodes.md

 * Go back to the idea of an admin endpoint.
 Automatic "fan out" to each.
 Maybe make "FanOutToEachNode()" as part of routing so that it can imply that semantics.
 * Think the saga and transactional code generation needs to be a bit more flexible.
 Like it needs to "see" what the dependencies are first and adapt
+* May have to use pluggable message type name rules to work with MassTransit.
+Might just steal their code.
+* For Rabbit MQ, assume a routing rule where everything is sent to a routing key & fan out exchange with the message type name.
+Routing rule will need to be able to alter an `ITransport` on the JasperOptions

 ### Jasper on HTTP